Analysis | Here’s Who Really Needs the New Covid Booster

 But expert opinion had splintered by the spring of 2022.
 Some wanted to keep boosting everyone every six months or so, either with the original vaccines or with updated boosters.
 The problem was a lack of evidence that repeated boosting would make a substantial dent in cases.
 The new bivalent BA.5 boosters could plausibly reduce the odds of infection, but we don’t know by how much.

 “At the end of the day, probably what counts most is the time from the last immunization or infection,” says Alessandro Sette, a professor at the La Jolla Institute of Immunology.
 He says right now there’s too much emphasis on the number of boosters people are getting, rather than their timing.
-For four or six months after infection or a previous booster, your immune system probably isn’t very boost-able.
+For two or three months after infection or a previous booster, your immune system probably isn’t very boost-able.
+There might be some benefit after three months, but, he says, you’d get the most benefit after four-to-six months.

 Sette reiterated what Harvard University immunologist Duane Wesemann told me for a previous column: Over the months following an infection or vaccine dose, your immune system is slowly improving the quality of your antibody-making B-cells and generating slight diversity that increases the odds of effectiveness against a new variant.
 The number of antibodies circulating in your bloodstream can decline, but these B-cells continue to retain the ability to make new ones pretty quickly for about six months.